aistairc/BENNERD/README.md

     [*] https://github.com/manueltonneau/covid-berts

-## Categorical Performance Based on All Categories
+## Categorical Performances Based on All Categories

 We also show the score of NER model trained on ClinicalCovid BERT on all categories in the dataset.